Reimagine Aging Conference

 Minnesota Health Action Group

-Jennifer will share the latest data on comfort and engagement with different types of technology as it is relates to different age brackets–because there are significant differences between the Greatest Generation, Silent Generation and Boomers.
-She will also address how older adults could and should be leveraging the latest technologies to keep them happy, healthy and safe.
-And finally, she’ll touch on how older adults and their caregivers can and think about the continued evolution we will see in the coming years.
+Learn about the latest data on comfort and engagement with different types of technology as it is relates to different age brackets–because there are significant differences between the Greatest Generation, Silent Generation and Boomers.
+How older adults could and should be leveraging the latest technologies to keep them happy, healthy and safe will also be addressed as well as how older adults and their caregivers can and think about the continued evolution we will see in the coming years.

 Chief Business Officer